manaschakrabortty/Personal--Finance--Tracker-/README.md

 Overview of the Project:

 My project is a Personal--Finance--Tracker designed to help users track their income and expenses.
 The tool is especially useful for students and individuals who may overlook smaller, day-to-day expenses, which add up over time.
 It allows users to log transactions, view them within a specified date range, and visualize their financial data, making budgeting more transparent.
 The motivation for this project came from personal experiences and feedback from friends who struggled with financial awareness.

 Tech Stack and Why I Chose It:
 1. Python:
 Python is an accessible, high-level language that has strong libraries for data handling and visualization.
-Its versatility made it the best choice for a project involving file operations, data management, and plotting.
+Its versatility made it the best choice for a project involving file operations, data management,and plotting.

-2. pandas:
+3. pandas:
 Why: pandas excels at data manipulation and analysis.
 It offers fast, flexible, and expressive data structures, making it ideal for reading, filtering, and processing financial transactions.
 Usage: I used pandas to manage CSV files, filter transactions based on date, and calculate summaries like total income, expenses, and savings.

-3. CSV Module:
+4. CSV Module:
 Why: Since CSV files are lightweight and human-readable, they are a practical choice for storing financial data without the complexity of a full database.
 Usage: I used the csv module to append new transaction entries to a file and ensure data persistence.

-4. matplotlib:
+5. matplotlib:
 Why: matplotlib is widely used for data visualization in Python.
 It provides extensive customization options for creating 5. detailed plots.
 Usage: I used it to plot income and expense trends over time, which helps users visually track their financial progress.

-5. datetime Module:
+6. datetime Module:
 Why: This module helps in managing date formats and comparisons, crucial for filtering transactions by date ranges.
 Usage: It ensures that user input is converted into a proper date format, making it easier to perform operations like filtering and date-based plotting.